hello-robot/stretch_tutorials/ros2/writing_nodes.md

 class JointStateSubscriber(Node):
     """
-    A ROS2 node that subscribes to joint states and prints joint information.
+    A ROS 2 node that subscribes to joint states and prints joint information.
     """

     def __init__(self):